samynk/ComputeShadersTutorial/README.md

  The spheres are all flat shaded, as there are no lights yet.

 ## Project 07 - Raytracer sphere scene with camera (in progress)

 Interactivity makes everything nicer.
 This project adds a camera to the raytracer and makes it possible to move around.
 This project also has a hardcoded light position that is used for a simple cosine law diffuse light effect.

+## Project 08 - Raytracer with bounces

+Bounces are added to the raytracer.
+A simple approach was chosen here where an SSBO with a Raytracer struct is the main datastructure which keeps track of the necessary data to calculate one pixel:

+ - ray origin: camera position for the first bounce.
+ - depth value (unused so far)
+ - ray direction: the direction of the ray.
+ - color (sum of all the contributions of all the bounces), set to background color at the start.
+ - rayHits : number of hits that ray encountered.